adisingh-dev/JS-executionContext/this-operator.md

 this operator behaves differently in different scenarios

 # what is the global object in browser and in nodejs?
-✅ browser: window object
+✅ browser: window object<br>
 ✅ nodejs: empty global object {}

-in which mode this substitution occurs?
+# in which mode this substitution occurs?
 ✅ in non strict mode only

 # what is this substitution?